Rave-Saber/Rave-Saber-Firmware/README.md

 the 144 available LEDs, but you can change this by modifying the variables in the `Makefile`.

+The firmware assumes you are using a 16Mhz crystal oscillator.
+If you are running a different clock frequency, change `F_CPU` in the `Makefile`.
+You can enable the external oscillator fuses by running `make set_fuses` and set them back to the defualt with `make reset_fuses`.
+You will need to change the fuse definitions in the Makefile if you are using something other than an ATmega168a.

 Once your microcontroller is hooked up to the rest of [the hardware][hardware], you can long-press the button to toggle power & short-press the button to cycle colors.